4ndrelim/4ndrelim.github.io/content/blog/the-absurd/index.md

 His absurd portraits in the _The Myth of Sisyphus_ — Don Juan, the Actor, the Conqueror — are not ideals to imitate, but attitudes toward existence.

-Don Juan says yes to love as something to be lived rather than promised.
+Don Juan says yes to Love as something to be lived rather than promised.
 He loves intensely and repeatedly, without pretending it leads to anything lasting, even though it often leaves others hurt.

 The Actor says yes to creation.
 He lives many lives on stage, fully aware that each one disappears the moment the performance ends, and creates anyway.

 The Conqueror says yes to action in a world that offers no guarantees.
 He chooses to act rather than wait for meaning, even when that decisiveness turns harsh or ruthless.

 None of them hope for salvation.
 None seek consolation.
 They are not deceived by the dream of Heaven nor the abyss of Nihilism.
-But they do not surrender either. **They say yes to experience, not because it is pure or eternal, but because it is there.**
+But they do not surrender either. **They say yes to experience, not because it is pure or eternal, but because it is there**, and possibly all that there is.

 <br>